NativeScript/docs-v7/getting-started.md

 ### Install NativeScript and configure your environment

 The NativeScript CLI has a few system requirements you must have in place before building NativeScript apps.
-As a first step, start by going through the appropriate instructions below depending on your development machine's operating system:
+As a first step, start by going through the instructions for your operating system:

 - [Windows](http://docs.nativescript.org/setup/ns-cli-setup/ns-setup-win.html)
 - [OS X](http://docs.nativescript.org/setup/ns-cli-setup/ns-setup-os-x.html)
 - [Linux](http://docs.nativescript.org/setup/ns-cli-setup/ns-setup-linux.html)

-> **Tip**: If you're a bit overwhelmed by these requirements, or if you're looking for a way to build iOS apps on Windows, you might be interested in [using NativeScript through Telerik AppBuilder](http://docs.nativescript.org/setup/quick-setup#the-appbuilder-tool-set).
+> **TIP**: If you're a bit overwhelmed by these requirements, or if you're looking for a way to build iOS apps on Windows, you might be interested in [using NativeScript with Telerik AppBuilder](http://docs.nativescript.org/setup/quick-setup#the-appbuilder-tool-set).
 Telerik AppBuilder provides tooling for NativeScript apps, including the ability to perform iOS and Android builds in the cloud, which removes the need to complete these system requirements.

-After completing the setup you should have two commands available from your terminal: `tns`—which is short for <b>T</b>elerik <b>N</b>ative<b>S</b>cript—and `nativescript`.
-The two commands are equivalent, so we'll stick with the shorter `tns` command throughout this guide.
+After completing the setup you should have two commands available from your terminal: `tns`—which is short for **T**elerik **N**ative**S**cript—and `nativescript`.
+The two commands are equivalent, so we'll stick with the shorter `tns`.

 You can verify the installation was successful by running `tns` in your terminal.
 You should see something like this: